- January 10, 2023

 Curriculum subject to change.

 Learners examine interdisciplinary roles and responsibilities needed to be successful in an administrative support role within healthcare.
-Through an exploration of wellness, time management, communication, and diversity, learners apply strategies to enhance personal attributes and interpersonal relationships in the workplace.
+Through an exploration of wellness, resilience, communication, teamwork, diversity, and reconciliation, learners apply strategies to enhance self-awareness and workplace relationships.

 Learners explore common fundamental topics within various healthcare settings with a focus on organizational structure, team member roles, safety, policies, and procedures.
 This course examines the importance and impact of legislation, regulations, and ethics required for success and employment in healthcare administration.